World War II Siege of Leningrad

 Despite their Suffering, the People of Leningrad Made a Significant Contribution to the Winning of World War II

 Finally, by holding out and not surrendering, the people made an important tactical as well as psychological contribution to the war effort.
-In order to maintain the siege, the Nazis had to keep 300,000 Axis troops surrounding Leningrad.
+Also, in order to maintain the siege, the Nazis had to keep 300,000 Axis troops bogged down surrounding Leningrad rather than joining the fight in other areas.
+The effect was the same as if Hitler had lost 300,000 troops in a single battle or had simply discharged and sent 300,000 of his troops home.

 This resulted in tying up between fifteen and twenty percent of the total Axis troops on the Eastern Front just to maintain the siege rather than helping to expand the Nazi conquest.